TeamRizu/outfox-wiki/content/dev/mode-support/txt-support.md

 ```
 This value tells the game the time in _seconds_ when to begin the song playback.
 This is usually used in chart creation, as it can skip a long intro to jump straight to the lyrics/notes, or to test a specific part of the song.

+These are used extensively on 'multi-song' music files that have 'chapters' (One file with different songs inside).
+These can also be 'parts' of the song, like chorus or verses.

+There will usually be one txt file for the complete file, with extra txt files for the 'chapters'.

+The main advantage for using this command is not having to create a dozen audio files for the same song, plus merging corrections from the main txt files to the chapter txt files is easier in this method.

 ---

 ## ``#END:end [float]``